Ouranosinc/Magpie/docs/services.rst

 :attr:`Scope.RECURSIVE` modifier, the corresponding :term:`Permission` becomes effective to all underlying *Processes*.
 Otherwise, the :term:`Permission` applied on specific :class:`magpie.models.Process` entries control the specific :term:`ACL` only for it.
-When a specific :term:`Permission` is involved on a :class:`magpie.models.Process` during :term:`Effective Permissions` resolution, the value of the query parameter ``identifier`` is employ to attempt mapping it against an existing :term:`Resource`.
-The resolution of :term:`Effective Permissions` in even of multi-level tree :term:`Resource` is computed in the usual manner described in the :ref:`Permissions` chapter.
+When a specific :term:`Permission` is involved on a :class:`magpie.models.Process` during :term:`Effective Permission` resolution, the value of the query parameter ``identifier`` is employ to attempt mapping it against an existing :term:`Resource`.
+The resolution of :term:`Effective Permissions <Effective Permission>` in the event of multi-level tree :term:`Resource` is computed in the usual manner described in the :ref:`Permissions` chapter.

 .. warning::